By Cynthia Hetherington, MLS, MSM, CFE

 Yes, technology does create the path, but it is the professional examiner—the investigator—who should forge the way.
 DNA material handled with the oversight of established protocols, rules of evidence, and ethical guidelines can be properly managed.
 In the hands of the possibly amateur public, however, DNA can lead to incredibly dangerous confrontations—perhaps well-intentioned but equally misled.

-This new 3-part blog series focuses on the DNA testing industry and the potential risks of offering up too much personally identifiable information to corporate databases.
+This 3-part blog series focuses on the DNA testing industry and the potential risks of offering up too much personally identifiable information to corporate databases.

 The DNA Testing Options are Bountiful